Updated: Sep 15

-As you can see in the picture below, a mis-aligned or "open" pressure boundary can lead to outside air infiltration, degradation of insulation quality and R-value, and excessive heat loss, and high utility bills.
+A mis-aligned or "open" pressure boundary can lead to outside air infiltration, degradation of insulation quality and R-value, excessive heat loss, and high utility bills.

-The lower the pressure number found on the digital pressure gauge connected to the pressure pan, the "tighter" the duct run is.
+The lower the pressure number found on the digital pressure gauge connected to the pressure pan, the "tighter" that specific duct run is.
 For example, a duct pressure reading of -0.5 is much tighter than -3.0.
-Typically a pressure number less than -3.0Pa is considered "tight", while anything higher is in need of duct-sealing.
+Typically a pressure number less than -1.0Pa is considered "tight", while anything higher is in need of duct-sealing.

 Stack effect is the movement of air into and out of buildings, and is driven by buoyancy of the air inside the building.

 Since buildings are not totally sealed (at the very minimum, there is always a ground level entrance), the stack effect will cause air infiltration at the bottom of the building.
 During the heating season, the warmer indoor air rises up through the building and escapes at the top either through open windows, ventilation openings, or leakage.
-The rising warm air reduces the pressure in the base of the building, forcing cold air to infiltrate through either open doors, windows, or other openings and leakage.
+The rising warm air reduces the pressure in the base of the building, forcing cold air to infiltrate through either open doors, windows, or other gaps and holes.
 During the cooling season, the stack effect is reversed, but is typically weaker due to lower temperature differences.

 Also referred to as "green building", is the practice of increasing the efficiency with which buildings use resources — energy, water, and materials — while reducing building impacts on human health and the environment, through better siting, design, construction, operation, maintenance, and removal — the complete building life cycle.

-Human thermal comfort is defined by ASHRAE as the state of mind that expresses satisfaction with the surrounding environment (ASHRAE Standard 55).
-Maintaining thermal comfort for occupants of buildings or other enclosures is one of the important goals of HVAC design engineers.
+Human thermal comfort is defined by ASHRAE as "the state of mind that expresses satisfaction with the surrounding environment" (ASHRAE Standard 55).
+Maintaining thermal comfort for occupants of buildings and homes is one of the important goals of HVAC design engineers.